See the full vegan protein infographic here.

 You can absolutely build muscle with vegan protein.
 As long as you are eating a variety of plant-based foods, and consuming enough sources of protein (and of course training hard) you will be able to gain muscle.

 It’s especially important that athletes make sure they are getting enough foods that contain branched chain amino acids (BCAAs).
-These three essential amino acids (isoleucine, leaucine, and valine) tell your muscles to repair and rebuild after exercise.4 Without adequate replacement of BCAAs before and after exercise, exercise induced muscle damage may occur and muscle protein growth may be reduced.5 Plant-based sources of BCAAs include pumpkin seeds, buckwheat, brown rice and cashews.
-You can also choose a plant-based protein supplement that contains BCAAs, such as Vega Sport Performance Protein which has 5 grams of BCAAs per scoop.
+These three essential amino acids (isoleucine, leucine, and valine) tell your muscles to repair and rebuild after exercise.4 Without adequate replacement of BCAAs before and after exercise, exercise induced muscle damage may occur and muscle protein growth may be reduced.5 Plant-based sources of BCAAs include pumpkin seeds, buckwheat, brown rice and cashews.
+You can also choose a plant-based protein supplement that contains BCAAs, such as Vega Sport Premium Protein, which has 5 grams of BCAAs per scoop.

-Options abound in terms of where you want to find vegan protein.
-From beans to nuts to seeds to whole grains, there’s plenty of ways to get plenty of amino acids in your life.
+From beans to nuts to seeds to whole grains, there’s plenty of ways to get vegan protein in your life.
 Here are staples to stock your pantry with (as well as some culinary inspiration):

 One cup of cooked or roasted Brussels sprouts has 4 grams of protein.6 Try roasting Brussels sprouts straight from the farmers’ market with a bit of kimchi under your broiler for a flavorful side dish.